kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

   lack of support for resize is now a significant missing piece of that functionality; however we don't believe this is a strong enough reason to block IPPR GA.
 We can, however, consider whether this should block GA of pod level resources.
-- `UpdatePodSandboxResources` is implemented by containerd & CRI-O. This is implemented by CRI-O; however there was a delay on the containerd side.
-We still expect this to be available and land in containerd 2.2, which is slated to release before kubernetes 1.35.
-However, we do not consider it blocking because it is a very small and noncritical part of this KEP.
+- `UpdatePodSandboxResources` is implemented by containerd & CRI-O. This is going to be re-evaluated in the context of pod level resources resizing.
 - Re-evaluate the following decisions:
   - Resize atomicity: Resizes will stay atomic.
 Allowing partial resizes adds significant complexity and the use case is unclear.